auth0/auth0-servlet/README.md

 Please take a look at the sample that accompanies this library for an easy seed project to see this working.

 Essentially, `src/main/webapp/WEB-INF/web.xml` is where all the configuration is added.
+See the sample for completed example `web.xml` file.

 Here is a breakdown of attributes and what they do: